 As a rule, each end of a muscle attaches to one of the bones.
 These attachments are called the "origin" and "insertion" of a muscle.
 The latissimus dorsi has a complex origin and a simple insertion.

 The origin of the lats is at several places, including at the top of the back from the bottom six thoracic vertebrae and the last three or four ribs.
 The lats’ origin is also at the thoracolumbar fascia and the rear one-third of the exterior part of the top of each hip bone.
 The origin of the latissimus dorsi also includes the bottom of the shoulder blade.

-Unlike the origin, the insertion point of the lats is only at one place, which is underneath the shoulder joint at the inner aspect of the upper arm bone.
+Unlike the origin, the insertion point of the lats is only in one place, which is underneath the shoulder joint at the inner aspect of the upper arm bone.
 The muscle fibers of the latissimus dorsi taper into a point as they extend from the places of origin to the insertion point, which is what gives it the familiar V-shape.
 (Asher, 2018)

 The Function of Latissimus Dorsi

 The latissimus dorsi is one of the accessory breathing muscles.
 When you inhale, your lats will enhance the movements of the trunk by expanding the circumference of your rib cage so that more air can enter your lungs.

 When you exhale, the latissimus dorsi will decrease the circumference of the ribcage to make it easier for the lungs to push air out.

 The latissimus dorsi performs other functions; they adduct, rotate, and extend the arms and pull them back and downward towards the hips.
 If someone has an overdeveloped chest and shoulders but weak lats, this muscle function is visible as the person will have a hunched-over appearance.